amalgamaria/secretariat/docs/additional-resources/chg.rst

 CHG
 ###

-To learn more about the CHG, please visit our `website`_.:

-Here are some other links that might be useful!
+To learn more about the CHG, please visit our `website`_.
+Here are some additional links that might be useful:

 - CHG Bioinformatics and Statistcial Lab `GitHub page`_